olcf/hip-training-series/Lecture2/02 Exercises for Application Porting.md

 The `#define SHMOO` fixes some timer printouts.
 Add `--offload-arch=<gpu_type>` to specify the GPU type and avoid the autodetection issues when running on a single GPU on a node.

-* Fix any compiler issues, for example, if there was something that didn’t hipify correctly.
+* Fix any compiler issues, for example, if there was something that didn't hipify correctly.
 * Be on the lookout for hard-coded Nvidia specific things like warp sizes and PTX.

 Run the program